Remembering Charles Bowden’s Death Anniversary: reflections on the career of the non-fiction author (August 30)

 Vince Leach, Arizona State Senator from 17th District

-Arizona State Senator Vince Leach posted several short remarks on social media between December 4 and December 6, 2025.
+Arizona State Senator Vince Leach posted several messages on social media in mid-January 2026 expressing concerns about community sentiment and changing times.

 Vince Leach, Arizona State Senator from 17th District